akeneo/pim-helpcenter/content/md/what-is/what-about-measurements.md

 If you want to **store your product information with measurement**, i.e. weight, length or frequency inside your PIM, you will need [measurement families](#what-is-a-measurement-family) .

-The measurements will be really helpful when you are exporting products for a given channel and you want these measurement attributes to be converted into the units you set in the [given channel](manage-your-channels.html#create-a-channel).
+The measurements will be really helpful when you are exporting products for a given channel and you want these measurement attributes to be converted to the units you set in the [given channel](manage-your-channels.html#create-a-channel).

-A measurement attribute is a single-line field composed of a first field containing a quantity and a second field containing a measurement unit.
+A measurement attribute is a single-line field with a first field containing a quantity and a second one containing a measurement unit.

 Below is an example of a `Weight` [measurement attribute](manage-your-attributes.html#create-an-attribute) with a quantity of `533` for the `Gram` unit.